tfctesting/tfc/README.md

 ### Qubes-isolated intermediate solution

-Sometimes the
-[APTs](https://en.wikipedia.org/wiki/Advanced_persistent_threat)
-of the modern world are not part of the user's threat model, and for some users the requirement of having to build the data diode themselves is a deal breaker.
-Yet, storing the private keys on a networked device is still a security risk for these people.
+For some users the [APTs](https://en.wikipedia.org/wiki/Advanced_persistent_threat) of the modern world are not part of the threat model, and for others, the requirement of having to build the data diode themselves is a deal breaker.
+Yet, for all of them, storing private keys on a networked device is still a security risk.

 To meet these users' needs, TFC can also be run in three dedicated [Qubes](https://www.qubes-os.org/) virtual machines.
 With the Qubes configuration, the isolation is provided by the [Xen hypervisor](https://xenproject.org/users/security/), and the unidirectionality of data flow between the VMs is enforced with strict firewall rules.
-This intermediate isolation mechanism means no hardware data diode is needed.
+This intermediate isolation mechanism runs on a single computer which means no hardware data diode is needed.

 ### Supported Operating Systems